 What can I do before the school year starts?

-- Complete school paperwork early.
-This is particularly important if your child has allergies or needs prescription medications, such as an asthma inhaler or EpiPen.
+- Complete school paperwork early – This is particularly important if your child has allergies or needs prescription medications, such as an asthma inhaler or EpiPen.
 “Make sure the school has instructions and a plan in place if your child needs these medications,” Wertz says.

 - Ease back into a routine – Begin adjusting bedtimes a week or two before school starts to ensure that your child is getting enough sleep to adjust smoothly to the school routine.

 How can I help my child stay healthy during the school year?

-- Teach good hygiene.
-To avoid the spread of germs and infection, encourage frequent hand-washing and teach your child to sneeze into the crook of his or her elbow or sleeve.
+- Teach good hygiene – To avoid the spread of germs and infection, encourage frequent handwashing and teach your child to sneeze into the crook of his or her elbow or sleeve.

 - Get a flu shot – Make sure your child gets their annual flu vaccination well before the flu season starts.
 This is the best way to avoid getting the flu.

 What should I consider when getting my child a new school backpack?

-As a general rule to prevent injury, your child’s full backpack should not weigh more than 10 to 20 percent of his or her body weight,” Dr. Wertz says.
-Her top five tips:
+As a general rule to prevent injury, your child’s full backpack should not weigh more than 5 to 10% of their body weight.
+More tips:

 - Make sure your child carries the pack on both shoulders to spread the weight evenly.

 How can I help my child stay active during the busy school year?